Skip to content

 Visiting Isumo Waterfall

-The Izumo waterfall squeezes through a narrow section of rock before plunging down and continuing deep into the forest as a stream.
+The Izumo waterfall squeezes through a narrow section of rock before plunging and continuing deep into the forest as a stream.
 Look for primates, birds, and butterflies, and get in tune with nature through the amazing sounds, cool breezes, and views of the dense forest.

 Visiting the Gisakura Tea Plantation